Highlights from BVU’s 2025 Nonprofit Pulse Survey

 This local reality mirrors what nonprofit leaders are reporting nationally.
 In the Nonprofit Finance Fund’s State of the Nonprofit Sector Survey 2025 survey of nonprofit leaders, 85% reported they expect increased demand for services this year, with many ending 2024 with operating deficits (36%) and facing inflation-related cost pressures that stretch budgets and cash reserves.

-In an Urban Institute report on nonprofit concerns, nonprofit leaders nationally described financial instability tied to uncertain revenues and rising expenses and emphasized the challenges of sustaining operations in a shifting funding landscape, reinforcing what local leaders report through BVU’s Nonprofit Pulse.
+In an Urban Institute report on nonprofit concerns, nonprofit leaders nationally described financial instability tied to uncertain revenues and rising expenses.
+They emphasized the challenges of sustaining operations in a shifting funding landscape, reinforcing what local leaders report through BVU’s Nonprofit Pulse.

-Yet across Northeast Ohio, nonprofits report uneven preparedness: while 55% say they have a strategic plan that effectively guides their organization, 38% acknowledge their plan is outdated, unused, or incomplete.
-Without a shared roadmap to guide decision-making, many organizations are left reacting to external pressures rather than leading with intention, placing additional strain on staff, boards, and long-term sustainability.
+While 55% of nonprofit leaders say they have a strategic plan that effectively guides their organization, 38% report their plan is outdated, unused, or incomplete.
+Without a shared roadmap, many organizations are left reacting rather than leading.

 “Our board is supportive, but they need more guidance on how to lead during uncertainty.”

-Across Northeast Ohio, only 35% of nonprofit leaders are confident their board members are productively engaged as ambassadors and/or fundraisers, and just 46% are confident their board understands and fulfills its role given current challenges.
+Only 35% of nonprofit leaders are confident their board members are productively engaged as ambassadors and/or fundraisers, and just 46% feel their board fully understands and fulfills its role given current challenges.

-While 52% of nonprofits require an annual board contribution, fewer than half report achieving 100% board giving, and only 47% conduct a formal board assessment every three years.
+While 52% of nonprofits require annual board contributions, fewer than half achieve 100% board giving.
+And only 47% conduct a formal board assessment every three years.

 “Some board members step up, others step back.
 We need more consistency.”